 impressive grafitti that plays off of its environs.

-of The Mothballs from
+Some digital pictures of The Mothballs from a

-a benefit show I tried to put together a few months ago that failed
+benefit show I tried to put together a few months ago that failed

 miserably...they actually came out decent, you know - for digital